echedev/theseus-navigator/README.md

   //...
 );
 ```
-If the destination is "final", which means that it directly display some content, then you have to provide a `builder` function that returns a content widget.
+If the destination is *final*, that means that it directly display some content, then you have to provide a `builder` function that returns a content widget.

 Otherwise you should provide a `navigator` with its own destinations, which would build the content or contain another nested navigator.